The ideal intersection property for essential groupoid C*-algebras: Fundamental characterisations of the ideal intersection property

-Let us begin with the following result, proving one implication of Theorem~\ref{thm:intersection-property-essential-algebras}. \begin{proposition} Let $\cG$ be an {\'e}tale groupoid with extremally disconnected, compact Hausdorff space of units.
-Further assume that all isotropy groups of $\cG$ are amenable.
-If $\cont(\Gnaught) \subseteq \Cstaress(\cG)$ has the ideal intersection property, then $\cG$ is essentially principal. \end{proposition} \begin{proof} First assume that $\cG$ is Hausdorff.
-Since the unit space of $\cG$ is extremally disconnected, Proposition~\ref{prop:isotropy-clopen} says that the isotropy groupoid of $\cG$ is clopen.
-So there is a well-defined conditional expectation $\Cstarred(\cG) \to \Cstarred(\Iso(\cG))$.
-Further, consider the trivial representation $\Cstarred(\Iso(\cG)) \to \cont(\Gnaught)$, which exists by Proposition~\ref{prop:quotient-reduced-groupoid-cstar-algebras} thanks to amenability of isotropy groups.
-We denote by $F: \Cstarred(\cG) \to \cont(\Gnaught)$ the composition of these two maps.
-Observe that $F$ is tracial and that $\Cstarred(\Iso(\cG))$ lies in the multiplicative domain of $F$.
-Denote by $H$ the Hilbert-$\cont(\Gnaught)$-module obtained from separation-completion coming with a map $\Lambda: \Cstarred(\cG) \to H$ satisfying
+Let us continue with the proof of (II). \begin{proof}[Proof of Theorem~\ref{thm:intersection-property-essential-algebras}~(II)] (i) $\Rightarrow$ (iv): First assume that $\cG$ is Hausdorff, in which case $\cH$ is Hausdorff, too.
+Since the unit space of $\cH$ is extremally disconnected, Proposition~\ref{prop:isotropy-clopen} says that the isotropy groupoid of $\cH$ is clopen.
+So there is a well-defined conditional expectation $\Phi : \Cstarred(\cH) \to \Cstarred(\Iso(\cH))$.
+Let $F$ be the composition

+where the first map is given by $\Phi$, the second map is the canonical projection map and the third map is given by the trivial representations, which exist because of amenability of $\cH_y^y$ for $y \in \mathfrak{Y}$.
+Observe that $F$ is tracial and that $\Cstarred(\Iso(\cH))$ lies in the multiplicative domain of $F$.
+Denote by $H$ the Hilbert-$\cont(\fb \cG)$-module obtained from separation-completion coming with a map $\Lambda: \Cstarred(\cH) \to H$ satisfying